 Rumpelstiltskin is a classic story with many different versions in circulation.
 Our puppet show is different than any version you'll find in a book.
 Either before or after your class sees the puppet show, tell them at least one different version of the story.
-There are many available (find options in resources at the end of this guide).
-Here we offer the Brothers Grimm version of the fairy tale that you may like to read to your class.
-This version is perhaps best for older children in third or fourth grade.
-We recommend finding a story that is more suited to a younger class if you need to...
+There are many available online and in various books.
+Here we offer the Brothers Grimm version of the fairy tale that you may read to your students.
+This version is best suited for older children in third or fourth grade.
+We recommend finding an alternate version of the story that is more suited to a younger class if you need to (a version with pictures is recommended below in the resources).